smithy-lang/smithy-dafny/ design/detailed-diagrams.md

 This is illustrated in following diagram.
 The difficulty here is that when A and C try and exist in the same environment, then B symbols will be duplicated.
+Because B is a Dafny library
+when it compiles it will produce the same symbols again.

 ```mermaid
 ---